-You might think planning a small kitchen means making compromises, whether that’s in functionality or style.
+You might think designing a small kitchen means making compromises, whether that’s in functionality or style.
 But with good planning, even the most compact of kitchens can work efficiently and look fabulous.
-Here we have covered everything you need to consider to get the (small) kitchen of your dreams from how to plan a small kitchen to design tricks that will make your small kitchen feel bigger.
+Here we have covered everything you need to consider to get the (small) kitchen of your dreams.
+From how to plan a small kitchen to design tricks that will make your small kitchen feel more spacious.

 Why a small kitchen needs careful planning

 A small kitchen design needs to deliver all the worktop space, cooking options, appliances and small kitchen storage solutions of a bigger room without having the same volume to accommodate them.
 It may be part of an open-plan kitchen-diner, which means less wall space for cabinetry, or it could be in a small and sometimes awkwardly shaped separate room.

 But a kitchen that falls short of your expectations definitely doesn’t have to be the result.
 Use our guide and whether you’re working with a kitchen designer, architect or builder, you can plan a perfectly formed small kitchen.

 What to include in a small kitchen design?